-Cosmetic treatments can help to reduce deep wrinkles and sagging skin.
-Facelift procedure involves lifting up your facial skin and tissues and/or the underlying muscle, to make your face tighter and smoother.
+Cosmetic surgery can help to reduce deep wrinkles and sagging skin.
+Facelift surgery involves lifting up your facial skin and tissues and/or the underlying muscle, to make your face tighter and smoother.
 The operation can be done on your whole face (a full facelift) or on your brow area (brow lift), lower face or neck only.

 Your face will continue to age after you have a facelift.
 The best results are achieved if you maintain a stable body weight, have skin with good levels of elasticity and have a strong bone structure.
 In older people, or people who spend a lot of time in the sun or smoke, the results don’t last as long because of the natural loss of skin elasticity.

 It’s important not to rush into a decision to have cosmetic treatment.
 It’s sensible to discuss your options with your GP or a doctor who is suitably qualified.
 Before deciding to have treatment, discuss what you’re hoping to gain from the treatment and the result you can realistically expect.
 It’s important to note the below.